-- Platform / network: Networks, combination platforms, software and brands can function as platforms.
-The company develops the platform and works continuously to keep it running, through the platform management and promotion, in addition to providing services accordingly.
+- Platform/network: Networks, combination platforms, software, and brands can function as platforms.
+The company develops the platform and works continuously to keep it running, through platform management and promotion, in addition to providing services accordingly.

 The focus of the Key Activities block is, in the end, to bridge the Value Propositions with the needs of the Customer Segments.

 Note some of the typical key activities practiced by most organizations:

 Collaborates with all other areas of the company, from production to sales, through marketing.
 Among its typical functions are:

 - New product research: Before a product enters the production line, it goes through the research and development department, which will evaluate design, costs, and production time.

 - New product development: the first phase of research leads to the development of the new product, according to the results achieved in the initial evaluation.